My first online LLC briefing session

 If you turn off the camera, only your name will be displayed

-I explained the company to about 70 students by sharing slides, but it was more difficult than I thought to just keep talking while staring at the materials I had created that were spread out across the entire screen
+I was giving a company presentation to about 70 students, sharing slides as I went, but I found it more difficult than I expected to "just stare at the materials I created that filled the entire screen and keep talking."

 - Students generally have their cameras and microphones turned off, so their reactions cannot be seen